DiyorbekJDK/DiyorbekJDK/README.md

   </tr>
 </table>

 ### My additional skills:
-- Android Development (KT mainly)
-- Knowledge of Python, and writing telegram bots on this language
+- Knowledge of Python programming language, writing telegram bots on this language
   using third-party Libraries.

 ---